citra-emu/citra-web/site/content/entry/improvements-to-hardware-renderer.md

 {{< figure src="/images/entry/improvements-to-hardware-renderer/outline_bug.png" title="The infamous Pokémon outlines bug was one such example of something that OpenGL just doesn't handle well" >}}

 OpenGL is also great for emulator developers because it's a cross-platform standard for graphics, with support for all major desktop platforms.
-But because OpenGL is just a specification, every vendor is left up to their own to make their drivers support the specification for every individual platorm.
+But because OpenGL is just a specification, every vendor is left up to their own to make their drivers support the specification for every individual platform.
 This means performance and features can vary widely between operating systems, graphics driver, and the physical graphics card.
 As you might have guessed, this leads to some [OS specific bugs that are very hard to track down](https://github.com/citra-emu/citra/issues/2416).
 In the linked issue, only on Mac OSX, Citra would leak memory from the hardware renderer.